enorman24/AZilla/FUNCTIONALITIES.md

 - Vector single-width fractional multiply with rounding and saturation instruction: `vsmul`
 - Vector single-width scaling shift instructions: `vssra`, `vssrl`
 - Vector narrowing fixed-point clip instructions: `vnclip`, `vnclipu`

+## Ideal Dispatcher mode

+In Ideal Dispatcher simulation mode, additional restrictions apply beyond this list — for example, vector instructions that use the `rs2` register may be unsupported.
+See the Ideal Dispatcher section in `README.md` for mode setup and limitations.